How to check website safety

 Always Install Web Security Tools

-This is one of the key points in our "How to Check If a Website Is Safe" guide.
+This is one of the key points in our "How can I know if the website is safe" guide.
 Have a trusted antivirus and also install the necessary web security tools.
-This would help you ensure website safety.
+This would help you ensure check website safety.